 Any organization needs to ensure that it complies with all the possible rules and regulations of the government and the statutory bodies that govern it.
 It should adhere to the laws and statutes of the land to minimize any possibility of legal risks.

 Strict compliance measures, policies, and protocols should be put in place.
 Management and concerned departments should ensure compulsory adherence to them throughout the organization.
 Non-compliance with regulations can result in economic loss to an organization and may be harmful to its future too.
 Any changes in the work pattern or line of activities should only be incorporated after a thorough examination of compliances and regulations.

-The chances of manual mistakes, overburdening of employees and resources, inability to deliver due to shortages or defects, etc. should be brought down to the minimum possible levels.
-Managers should be well informed about the company’s production and delivery potential and schedule.
+The chances of manual mistakes, overburdening of employees and resources, inability to deliver due to shortages or defects, etc., should be brought down to the minimum possible levels.
+Managers should know about the company’s production and delivery potential and schedule.
 All this can bring down the legal risks considerably.

 Disputes and conflicts

 In summary, legal risks are part and parcel of the business.
-You can not avoid it but all attempts should be made to mitigate or minimize these.
-Because the outcome of these risks could be far-reaching in terms of financial, operational, goodwill, and more.
-A well prepared and awakened legal department can help the organization to take care of this aspect.
+You can not avoid it, but all attempts should be made to mitigate or minimize these because the outcome of these risks could be far-reaching in terms of financial, operational, goodwill, and more.
+A well-prepared and awakened legal department can help the organization take care of this aspect.